Sea Safety at the beach

-- It only takes a few minutes for the body’s core temperature to drop by two degrees and for the onset of hypothermia to begin.
+- it only takes a few minutes for the body’s core temperature to drop by 2 degrees and for the onset of hypothermia to begin

-- It is never safe to go into the sea after drinking alcohol.
-Even a small amount of alcohol speeds up the onset of hypothermia in cold water.
-Drinking also reduces your capabilities.
-You may also think you are a better swimmer than your true ability and take unnecessary risks.
+- it's never safe to go into the sea after drinking alcohol - even a small amount of alcohol speeds up the onset of hypothermia in cold water - drinking also reduces your capabilities - you may also think you are a better swimmer than your true ability and take unnecessary risks

-- There is no beach lifeguard service provision in place outside the lifeguard season.
+- there is no beach lifeguard service outside the lifeguard season

 Pier and groyne jumping